chhuang-one/sqxclib/doc/SqQuery.md

 #### from / table

 from() and table() can specify database table.
 They do the same thing and support subquery, other details are explained in the titled "Subquery and Brackets".

+Note: If user doesn't specify column by select(), it select all columns from a database table by default.

 use C language